mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

-# Programming a reactive social robot program as a finite state machine
+# Implementing a finite state machine in Cycle.js

 In this post, I'll show you how to implement a reactive social robot program as a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 We'll continue from where we left off in the previous post [Programming a social robot using Cycle.js](./programming_socialrobot_with_cyclejs.md)--so check it out if you haven't already!
-In case you are in a hurry, here is the [demo](https://stackblitz.com/edit/cycle-robot-drivers-tutorials-02-fsm) and [complete code](../examples/tutorials/02_fsm) of what we are building in this post.
+If you are in a hurry, here is the [demo and complete code](https://stackblitz.com/edit/cycle-robot-drivers-tutorials-02-fsm) of what we are building in this post.

 <!-- If you want to take a peek at the complete code or demo
 If you just want to check out the complete code or demo, [both are available](https://stackblitz.com/edit/cycle-robot-drivers-tutorials-02-fsm) at Stackblitz -->

-## Making "travel personality quiz" program more complex
+## Making existing "travel personality quiz" program more complex

 In the previous post, we programmed a [tablet-face robot](https://github.com/mjyc/tablet-robot-face) to test your travel personality.
 Concretely, we implemented a tablet-face robot program that